TirexRover/Portfolio_Dupesh/QUICK_FIX.md

 ## Why This Happened

 Your old key is invalid because:
-- It was deleted/revoked from OpenRouter
+- It was deleted/revoked by your provider
 - The account associated with it doesn't exist
 - It was never a valid key